ewinslow/elgg-evan/README.md

     elgg_register_plugin_hook_handler('permission', 'post', 'handler');

-Or if you prefer the file-system-based method that the evan-framework provides:

-    /mod/myplugin/hooks/permission/post.php

 Your handler will be passed four values: actor, verb, object, and target.
 Plugin developers are encouraged to use the [activitystreams verbs][as-verbs] whenever one is available that fits their needs.